33,636 dead in one year from firearm-related injuries.

 |Trinidad and Tobago||12.7|

 Gun control laws are intended solely to stop the 2,208 deaths a year from firearms.
-This cost from research, politicizing, and related activism costs millions upon millions a year.
+This cost of research, politicizing, and related activism costs millions upon millions a year.
 That money would be better spent going to prevent car accidents, where 40,000 die a year.
 Or suicide prevention, where 50,000 die a year (Yes, suicide by gun accounts for only half of all suicide types in the US).
 Or hell, even in medical and nutrition research to prevent the 650,000 that die every year due to heart disease.

 2,208 is saddening.
 But a low number.